 #WeAreNassau

-30 days ago, Nassau County School District
+about 2 months ago, Nassau County School District

 Graphic with blue background titled “Check Your Child’s FAST Scores in FOCUS – Available in the FOCUS Student & Parent Portals.”
 The center shows a screenshot of the FOCUS portal with a red arrow pointing to the “Florida Statewide Assessments” icon.
 Text at the bottom gives directions: 1.
 Log in to FOCUS at focus.nassau.k12.fl.us.
 2. Click on the Florida Statewide Assessments icon.
 3. The link will take you to your student’s FL Department of Education Family Portal for score information.
 Nassau County School District logo is in the bottom right corner.